WooCommerce admin products filter by on sale

 Would you help me, please..

-Shane Rutter
+1. Shane Rutter avatar

 I dont have any code examples to hand, but I do have another filter code example I have just posted.
 Maybe one of these may get you pointed in the right direction?